LearnArtificial Intelligence

 2

 Distribution is a moat.
-With ~900M weekly users, every new model reaches close to a billion people instantly.
+With 1B monthly active app users as of May/Jun 2026, every new model reaches hundreds of millions of people instantly.
 That reach, not any single model, is OpenAI's hardest-to-copy advantage.

 3